1st September marked the official introduction of Bumble’s unsolicited sexual images law in Texas.

 Residents can now be legally punished if they are caught sending an explicit picture to someone without consent via dating app, social media, AirDrop or any other form of digital communication.

-The act is seen a class C misdemeanour, the same as a speeding ticket, and culprits could be fined up to $500.
+The act is seen as a class C misdemeanour, the same as a speeding ticket, and culprits could be fined up to $500.

 Founder and CEO Whitney Wolfe Herd was interviewed by Refinery29 to discuss the terms of House Bill 2789, and how other technology companies can use their success to have a lasting impact on real world issues.